Visser Labs – WooCommerce Plugins

 • Don’t edit the Product ID column.
 Also used for matching, and touching it can create duplicates.

-Step 3: Reimporting With Product Importer Deluxe
+Step 3: Reimporting With The Built-In Importer

 Run the import